EPICS-synApps/support/docs/synApps.md

 ---------------------------

-The synApps support/utils directory contains a variety of executables that may be useful in administering and/or using synApps.
-Some of these tools are probably peculiar to the way synApps is used at APS.
+The synApps support/utils directory contains a variety of scripts and programs that may be useful in administering and/or using synApps.

-> changePrefix, doSed
+> changePrefix
-* These are for the application developer's convenience in changing EPICS prefixes in a user directory.
-You must be in the top level of the user directory to run changePrefix, and you should do a "make clean uninstall" before running it.
+* A perl script for changing EPICS PV-name prefixes in a user directory (e.g., when creating a new IOC from the __xxx__ template).
+You must be in the top level of the user directory to run it.
 Example of use:
 > ```
->     cd $(SYNAPPS)/ioc/1bm
+>     cd /path/to/ioc/1bm
->     changePrefix xxx 1bma
+>     $(SYNAPPS)/support/utils/changePrefix xxx 1bma
 > ```

-> copyAdl
+> copyScreens.pl
-* Look through synApps for .adl files, and copy them all to a specified directory Example of use:
+* Search all synApps modules for display files and copy them to a single directory.
+This is also available as top-level Makefile targets: `make all_adl`, `make all_ui`, `make all_opi`, `make all_bob`.
-> ```
->     copyAdl $SYNAPPS/support adl_files
-> ```

-> convertIocFiles.py
+> convertIocFiles/
-* This file, and its associates, are intended to help convert an IOC directory from one version of EPICS to another, by collecting data from an existing IOC directory, and attempting to correctly edit files in a new IOC directory.
-See support/utils/HowToUse\_convertIocFiles.txt for more information on this program.
+* Scripts intended to help convert an IOC directory from one version of synApps to another, by collecting data from an existing IOC directory and attempting to edit files in a new IOC directory.

+> validateDB.py
+* Validates EPICS database (.db) files for common errors.

+> validateProto.py
+* Validates StreamDevice protocol (.proto) files for common errors.

+> dependencies.py
+* Finds and displays dependencies between synApps modules.

+> burt.py
+* Python support for writing the content of a BURT snapshot file to a running IOC.

-> mdautils-src.tar.gz
+> mdautils-src/
-* This tar file contains utility programs for using data files written by the __sscan__ module's "saveData" program.
-These programs were written by Dohn Arms, and contributed to synApps.
+* Utility programs for using MDA data files written by the __sscan__ module's saveData software.

-> mdaExplorer
+> mdaExplorer/
-* This wxPython program displays the content of MDA files, and directories of MDA files.
-(An MDA file is the scan-data file produced by the synApps __sscan__ module's saveData software during a scan.)
+* A wxPython program that displays the content of MDA files and directories of MDA files.

-> mdaPythonUtils
+> mdaPythonUtils/
 * A collection of python programs that read, write, modify, and translate MDA files.

-> snapDb
+> snapDb/
-* A wxPython rapid development tool for EPICS databases and MEDM display files.
-This program supports the use of EPICS' run-time programmability to prototype EPICS databases, using records loaded into an IOC.
-It's particularly useful with synApps "userCalcs", a collection of various record types intended for end users to program at run time.
+* A wxPython rapid development tool for EPICS databases and display files.
+Supports the use of EPICS' run-time programmability to prototype EPICS databases using records loaded into an IOC.

 ### Appendix: Device support in or distributed with synApps (including support from EPICS base)